wuguangxinchn/DSND_Term2_Data_Scientist_Capstone/README.md

 ## Configuration

 1. The E-mail functionality, training data period, and thresholds of the model can be configured by editing the JSON file in `conf/config.json`
-2. The home directory of the application is defined in `main.py` under the variable `app_dir`, this should be changed to the applications root structure before running.

 ## Running

-The submission scripts also have hard coded application directories, so make sure to edit those before you run them.

-After making the necessary configurations you can run the application by using `python src/telematics_monitoring.py`.
+After making the necessary configurations, you can run the `src/telematics_monitoring.ipynb`, or the `src/main.py`.

 ## Scheduling

-In this project, I read data from a csv file.
-But in real case I need to run few queries to ingest data from external data sources.
-In that case, I have to update the `data acquire` part in the program, and schedule regular jobs to run it every day.
+In this project I read data from a csv file.
+But in real case I run few queries to ingest data from external data sources, for that I have to update the `data acquire` part in the program, and schedule regular jobs to run it every day.

 ## Conclusion